coderkwan/cooltask/README.md

 # Cool Task

-An app that gets thing done.
+An app that get things done.

 ## Requirements